RafaelCasamaximo/RafaelCasamaximo/README.md

 - 🔭 Currently researching serious and educational games.

-- 🌱 Currently learning about emulators and assemblers.
+- 🌱 Currently learning about emulators, assemblers and computer architecture.

-- ❓ I'm pleased to help whenever I can about Python, C/C++ and Unity!
+- ❓ I'm pleased to help whenever I can about C/C++, Unity and Python!

 - 🎮 I'm willing to join any gameJam team!

-- ⚡ Fun fact: I was a marketing director between 2020 and 2021 for an IEEE Branch.
+- ⚡ Fun facts:
+  - My current favorite engine is Godot;
+  - I really like to rice my Linux distro;
+  - I can't choose between Arch and Fedora so I keep changing;

 ## My Skill Set